BlacksmithAI – AI‑Powered Penetration Testing Framework

 What Is BlacksmithAI?

-BlacksmithAI is a hierarchical multi‑agent system in which an orchestrator coordinates specialized agents across the entire penetration‑testing lifecycle:
+BlacksmithAI is a hierarchical multi‑agent system where an orchestrator coordinates specialized agents throughout the entire penetration‑testing lifecycle.

 | Agent | Primary Functions |